vickymilioudi/full-stack-todo/README.md

 # MERN Crash Course ToDo List

-A simple full-stack CRUD (Create, Read, Update, Delete) To-Do application built with the MERN stack: **MongoDB, Express, React, and Node.js**.
+This project is a full-stack To-Do List application built with the MERN stack: **MongoDB**, **Express.js**, **React**, and **Node.js**.
+It allows users to register, log in, and securely manage their personal tasks.
+Each user can create, view, update, and delete their own to-do items, with all data securely stored in a MongoDB database.

 ---
 ## Table of Contents